roryl/handlebars.lucee/README.md

 * Built for and tested with Lucee 4.5+
 * Requires the presence of rhino-1.7R4.jar on the *Servlet Container class path* (NOT the Lucee Web Context or Server Conext lib folders, it will not work from there).
 Because of the way the underlying Handlebars.java class instantiates Rhino, Lucee cannot dynamically load this jar, and it cannot be in the Railo Server or Web Contexts.

+##Installation
+To use Handlebars.lucee, download this repository and place in a location where your application can path to Handlebars.cfc

+This repository is also a CommandBox package, and can be installed using CommandBox

+`install

-##Automatic Installation
+###Automatic Jar Installation
 The first time Handlebars.cfc is instantiated, it will try to install the Rhino jar files and will throw an error prompting to restart the Lucee instance to continue.
 This only needs to be done once.

-###Supported Servlet Containers
+####Supported Servlet Containers
 The automatic installation has only been tested with the following Lucee installations
 * via CommandBox on Windows
 * via Lucee Tomcat Linux distribution

-If automatic installation is failing or Lucee is not deployed on one of the above installations, try the [manual installation[(#manual-installation) described later in the readme.
+If automatic installation is failing or Lucee is not deployed on one of the above installations, try the [manual installation[(#manual-jar-installation) described later in the readme.

-###Example for calling the automatic installation
+####Example for calling the automatic installation
 ```coldfusion
 //With throw installed and needs restart, or was failed
 Handlebars = new Handlebars();